Vardot/admin_audit_trail/admin_audit_trail_paragraphs/README.md

-# Admin Audit Trail Paragraph
+# Admin Audit Trail Paragraphs

-Admin Audit Trail Paragraph is a Drupal module that extends the Admin Audit Trail module by logging all paragraph-related activities.
+Admin Audit Trail Paragraphs is a Drupal module that extends the Admin Audit Trail module by logging all paragraph-related activities.

 Provides audit tracking for paragraph creation, updates, and deletion operations, helping administrators maintain detailed records of paragraph management changes.